Beverly Cotton Manufactory: Financial issues

 Beverly mill suffered from economic problems, specifically with the costs associated with building such a mill.
-There were no government subsidiaries available to offset the costs, with most of the burden lies on the Cabot Family investors.
-The legislation was passed to protect the mill and the people, including legislation not to raise taxes to offset the costs of the mill, and prevent local competition from forming out of the economic weakness that the mill created.
+There were no government subsidies available to offset the costs, with most of the burden lying on the Cabot Family investors.
+Legislation was passed to protect the mill and the people, including legislation not to raise taxes to offset the costs of the mill, and prevent local competition from forming out of the economic weakness that the mill created.

 Much of the funding that kept the mill alive in the beginning years came from the Public Treasury of Massachusetts in the form of a bailout.
 On January 15, 1789, John Cabot, George Cabot, Deborah Cabot, Andrew Cabot, Moses Brown, Nathan Dane, Joshua Fisher, Thomas Somers, Israel Thorndike, James Leonard, Henry Higginson, and Isaac Chapman petitioned to the Legislature that the creation of the mill was a major financial burden for everyone involved.
 Being a major asset to the region, they noted the following: the employment of otherwise unlabored women and children, the ability to fabricate almost any type of cotton or linen at the time, the low costs of cotton locally in the region (50% lower than imported goods.)
 The total loss to the proprietors of the Manufactory totaled £687 12s.
 2d., a value of approximately $2,500.
-It was estimated that the entire company was worth £90,000, or $300,000 currency.
+It was estimated that the entire company was worth £90,000, or $300,000.

 On February 3, 1789, the proprietors formed a corporation named "The Proprietors of the Beverly Cotton Manufactory."
 Several proprietors and contributors did not join the ownership, including Nathan Dane, Thomas Somers, and James Leonard.

 On February 17, 1789, The Legislature decided to repay "The Proprietors of the Beverly Cotton Manufactory" for £500 of their losses and efforts in starting a valuable resource for the community.
 This bailout had a cost, however.
 Beverly Cotton Manufactory would be required to create a quantity of 50,000 yards of cotton, aggregately, and keep a record of all kinds, quantities, and values of the cotton produced.
 The record would be verified by the testimony of at least two of the proprietors on oath.
 A copy of the document would be kept in the Commonwealth Secretary's office.
 The Manufactory would also be required to pay £500 back to the Commonwealth within eight years.